iremcelikk/JAVA101-Loops/README.md

 6-ArmstrongNumbers -> Description: Shows the armstrong numbers up to 10000

 7-HarmonicSeries -> Description: Shows the harmonic series of entered number

+8-StarsShape -> Description: Makes the shape with stars according to entered number

+9-StarsDiamondShape -> Description: Makes the diamond shape with stars according to entered number